projectacrn/acrn-hypervisor/doc/tutorials/acrn_ootb.rst

         # dd if=/mnt/sos-industry.img of=/dev/sda bs=4M oflag=sync status=progress iflag=fullblock seek=0 conv=notrunc

-.. note:: Given the large YAML size setting of over 100G, generating the SOS image and writing it to disk will take some time.
+.. note:: Given the large YAML size setting of over 100G, generating the Service VM image and writing it to disk will take some time.

 #.
 Configure the EFI firmware to boot the ACRN hypervisor by default: